 Its origin isn’t clear, but we know it’s been around since at least the mid 1700’s.
 It was noted that virtually anything could be baked up and disguised in this big Yorkshire pudding.
 The idea was clever and served as an ideal way to use up leftovers and tougher scraps of meat that would otherwise have been thrown away, though fine cuts of beef were also used and served in pubs and at home.
 Nevertheless, the upper crust of old English society snubbed and reviled the dish, considering it vulgar, uncivilized, and an affront to British cuisine.
 It wasn’t until the advent of the industrial revolution of the 19th century, when such values as frugality and time-management dominated, that toad-in-the-hole garnered respect as a working man’s dish and would join the ranks of other traditional English dishes that we enjoy today.

 “Along with ‘bubble and squeak’ and ‘angels on horseback’ it captures that sense of playful eccentricity associated with British cuisine that we’ve all come to love.
 Indeed, the innocent referentiality of the name –– “toad-in-a-hole” –– evokes that syrupy Dickensian nostalgia for the good old days, when kids still played together in the garden and before our imaginations were stifled by the bottom-line.
 [Toad-in-the-hole] is your protein and your carb-heavy side rolled into one, baked to perfection, and doused in gravy.
 It requires only one plate, and there’s virtually always extra enough for a second helping.
 What’s not to love?”
 (Homo Gastronomicus)

-And did I already mention that my 3 year old gobbled his entire serving up and then had seconds?
+And did I already mention that our 3 year old gobbled up his entire serving and then had seconds?